Tomanta/InterpreterInGo/notes.md

 **NOTE:** A professional program would attach extra data to each token, such as the line and column number for better error messages.

 A lexer does not care if syntax is valid or not - only that it can recognize the characters correctly to tokenize them.

+## Parser

+A **Parser** takes input data and builds a data structure - often some form of tree - and checks for correct syntax in the process.

+Generally things are parsed into an **Abstract Syntax Tree** (AST), which discards several components of the language that are only used to guide the parser.

+Parser Generators do exist, which can take **context-free grammer** (CFG) which describes the language - typically in **Backus-Naur Form** or **Extended Backus-Naur Form** and creates a parser.

+### Strategies

+Two strategies exist for parsing: top-down or bottom-up.
+Examples of top-down parsers include "recursive descent", "early", and "predictive".
+Monkey uses recursive descent, or specifically a Pratt Parser.

+Terminology:

+- **Statements** do not produce a value
+- **Expressions** do produce a value